ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 When we want to specify or operate on sets of files all at once.

-    ls ?hiX/Illumina  # list files in Illumina sub-directory of any directory ending in "hiX" ls PhiX/Illumina/RTA/Sequence/*/*.fa  # list all .fa files a few directories down
+    ls ?hiX/Illumina  # list files in Illumina sub-directory of any directory ending in 'hiX' ls PhiX/Illumina/RTA/Sequence/*/*.fa  # list all .fa files a few directories down
-    # So, "?" fills in for zero or one character, "*" fills in for zero or more characters
+    # So, '?' fills in for zero or one character, '*' fills in for zero or more characters
     find . -name "*.fa"
     find . -name "*.f?"  # how is this different from the previous command?